Gaudin model modulo $p$, Tango structures, and dormant Miura opers: Abstract

 \section{Abstract}

-In the present paper, we study the Bethe ansatz equations and Miura opers in characteristic $p>0$.
+In the present paper, we study the Bethe ansatz equations for Gaudin model and Miura opers in characteristic $p>0$.
 Our study is based on a work by E. Frenkel, in which solutions to the Bethe ansatz equations are described in terms of Miura opers on the complex projective line.
-A result of the present paper provides its partial analogue in the case of dormant Miura $\mathrm{PGL}_2$-opers.
-It is known that dormant generic Miura $\mathrm{PGL}_2$-opers on an algebraic curve correspond bijectively to certain line bundles on the curve called Tango structures, which bring various sorts of pathological phenomena in positive characteristic (e.g., counter-examples to the Kodaira vanishing theorem).
-By applying our result, we can construct new examples of Tango structures by means of solutions to the Bethe ansatz equations modulo $p$.
+The main result of the present paper provides a positive characteristic analogue of this description.
+We pay particular attention to the case of Miura $\mathrm{PGL}_2$-opers because dormant generic Miura $\mathrm{PGL}_2$-opers correspond bijectively to Tango structures, which bring various sorts of exotic phenomena in positive characteristic, e.g., counter-examples to the Kodaira vanishing theorem.
+As a consequence, we construct new examples of Tango structures by means of solutions to the Bethe ansatz equations modulo $p$.